mongodb/laravel-mongodb/README.md

 ## Reporting Issues

-Think you’ve found a bug?
+Think you’ve found a bug in the library?
 Want to see a new feature?
 Please open a case in our issue management tool, JIRA:

 - [Create an account and login.](https://jira.mongodb.org/)
 - Navigate to the [PHPORM](https://jira.mongodb.org/browse/PHPORM) project.